×

 • More than 10, less than 28 – Is considered a level-5 felony punishable by up to six years in prison.

 The penalties continue to increase one felony degree higher as the weight continues to rise.
 Further, those who are found in possession of opioids within so many feet of a church, school, or another protected area will face felony charges one degree higher than they otherwise would.
-These laws tend to be unfair as they target the inner city populations where folks are more densely packed together than rural or suburban places.
+These laws tend to be unfair as they target the inner city populations where folks are more densely packed together than in rural or suburban places.

 Finding a Competent and Compassionate Lawyer